saurabh7248/altair-wrapper/README.md

 # altair-wrapper
-A wrapper to simpily using altair visualization library.
+A wrapper to simplify using altair visualization library.

 ## Installation
 ```